waughsh/waughsh.github.io/_posts/2019-02-09-discovering-adversarial-rules.md

 Early work from Jia & Liang (2017)[^1] shows that NLP models are not immune to small negligible-by-human perturbation in text -- a simple addition or deletion can break the model and force it to produce nonsensical answers.
 Other work such as Belinkov & Bisk [^2], Ebrahimi et al.[^3] showed a systematic perturbation that is to simply drop or replace a character is sufficient to break a model.
 Introducing noise to sequence data is not always bad: ealier work done by Xie et al.[^4] shows that training machine translation or language model with word/character-level perturbation (noising) actually improves performance.

 However, it is hard to call these perturbed examples "adversarial examples" in the original conception of Ian Goodfellow[^5].
-This paper proposed two definitions of adversarial examples in text:
+This paper proposed a way to define an adversarial examples in text through two properties:

 **Semantic equivalence** of two sentences: $\text{SemEq}(x, x')​$